CLSherrod/clsherrod.github.io/_pages/about.md

 - Free of hype
 - Based on lived experience

+I’m also an investor, which has shaped how I think about long-term value, patience, and making thoughtful decisions.

 I also create art, write poetry, and explore creative work as a way of staying connected to what matters beyond productivity.

-You can explore more about me at [Start Here](https://christophersherrod.com/start)
+You can explore more about me at [Start Here](/start)

 ## Life Outside the Screen